kckhafra/holistic-shopping-client/README.md

 ## Your Product List
 - Your product page list all the products you have added to your account.
 You can manage your products by clicking on a specific product.
+- Users can also search their products using the search bar.
+Once users enter a search term, all products in your product repository that match the search term will be displayed on this page.
 ![Your Product List](https://raw.githubusercontent.com/kckhafra/holistic-shopping-client/master/Pictures/Screen%20Shot%202019-09-26%20at%2011.50.18%20AM.png)

 ## Manage Product